-Though richly flavored, both dishes evolved out of frugality.
-In Eastern Europe and other Ashkenazi countries, chicken meat was an expensive treat.
+Though richly flavored, both schmaltz and gribenes were born of frugality.
+In Eastern European countries, chicken meat was an expensive treat.
 When a chicken was purchased from the butcher, every part of the bird was used.
 Schmaltz and gribenes are two creative ways of using parts of the chicken that might otherwise be thrown away.

-After collecting the schmaltz, continue to fry the chicken skin with onion to produce a batch of crispy little gribenes.
+As the schmaltz collects, the chicken skin, fat, and onion to produce a batch of crispy little gribenes.
 They can be snacked on as-is or added as a condiment to other dishes.

-I like to think of gribenes as the Jewish alternative to bacon.
-It’s fatty, flavorful fried goodness—and it’s kosher!
+As for rendering the fat, I have outlined two easy methods below.
 You can also collect schmaltz by cooling chicken soup in the refrigerator, then skimming the solid fat that rises to the top.
-I prefer the method described here, as it consistently produces perfect golden schmaltz every time.

 - Rinse the pound of chicken skin and fat, pat dry, then chop it into small 1/2 inch pieces.

-- Place the skin and fat into a skillet on the stovetop (make sure it's nonstick!) and turn heat to low.
-Cover the skillet and let it cook on low for about 15 minutes.
+- Toss the chicken skin pieces with 1 tsp kosher salt and 1/4 tsp black pepper.
+Place the skin and fat into a skillet on the stovetop (make sure it's cast iron or nonstick!) and turn heat to medium low.
+Cover the skillet and let it cook on medium low for about 15 minutes.
 Liquid fat will start to pool at the bottom of the skillet.

-- Season again with salt and pepper to taste.
-Gribenes can be snacked on as-is or added to other dishes as a topping.
+- Gribenes can be snacked on as-is or added to other dishes as a topping.